Domestic Sewing Machines

 Domestic D

-The Domestic D was introduced in 1909 and made into the mid teens, probably 1915.
+The Domestic D was introduced in 1909 and made until 1915.

 - fiddlebase